 non-employee directors, establishes and administers incentive-based

 compensation plans for the senior executives, who are the Chief Executive

 Officer, the Chief Operating Officer and the Chief Financial Officer, and

-recommends to the Board of Directors other compensation for the senior
+recommends to the Board of Directors other compensation of the senior

-executives and compensation for such other officers as the Compensation
+executives and compensation of such other officers as the Compensation